(Un)distorted stabilisers in the handlebody group: Preliminaries

 \subsection{Surface Basics}

 Suppose that $S$ is a surface.
 All \emph{curves} are assumed to be simple and essential.
 We usually identify a curve with the isotopy class it defines.
+If $\alpha, \beta$ are two curves, we denote by $i(\alpha, \beta)$ the \emph{geometric intersection number}, i.e. the smallest number of intersections between $\alpha, \beta$ up to isotopy.

-A \emph{subsurface} will always mean a (possibly disconnected) submanifold with boundary no component of which is an annulus.
-Unless specified explicitly, we will assume that all curves and subsurface are in minimal position with respect to each other; compare \cite{Primer}.
+A \emph{subsurface} will always mean a (possibly disconnected) two-dimensional submanifold with boundary, no component of which is an annulus.
+Unless specified explicitly, we will assume that all curves and subsurfaces are in minimal position with respect to each other; compare \cite{Primer}.
 If $\alpha$ is a curve and $Y$ is a subsurface, then we call the components of $Y \cap \alpha$ the \emph{$\alpha$-arcs with respect to $Y$}.

+If $\delta$ is a multicurve, then we denote (by slight abuse of notation) by $S-\delta$ the complementary subsurface of $\delta$, i.e. the metric closure of $S\setminus\delta$ with respect to the path metric.
+Explicitly, this means that $S-\delta$ has boundary components corresponding to the sides of the curves in $\delta$.
+Equivalently, one can think of $S-\delta$ as the complement of a small open, regular neighbourhood of $\delta$.